magetop/magento2-reward-points/README.md

-# Magento 2 Reward Points Extension by MageTop
+# Magento 2 Reward Points Extension by Magetop

-**Magento 2 Reward Points Extension** by MageTop is a fully featured and flexible marketing tool enabling the implementation of Loyalty Program in your online store!
+**Magento 2 Reward Points Extension** by Magetop is a fully featured and flexible marketing tool enabling the implementation of Loyalty Program in your online store!
 Thank your customers every single time they increase your revenue.
 Encourage your customers, and they will keep coming back to your store!

 ## Highlight features